sphinx-gallery/sphinx-gallery/pyvista_examples/README.rst

 `extensive examples gallery <https://docs.pyvista.org/examples/index.html>`_ built with Sphinx-Gallery!

-Take a look at the :ref:`image_scrapers` section to learn more about using PyVista in your example gallery.
+Take a look at the :ref:`image_scrapers` section to learn more about how to enable and use PyVista in your example gallery.